-Monday-Thursday

-Friday

-Saturday

-Sundays and Holidays

-7:45 am-7:00 pm

-7:45 am-4:30 pm
+Monday-Thursday 7:45 am-7:00 pm Friday 7:45 am-4:30 pm Saturday 9:00 am-Noon Sunday Closed

-9:00 am-noon

-Closed

 Hours will vary during the first two weeks of classes, during the summer semester and when classes are not in session.
+The Bookstore is closed when the campus is closed.